High-harmonic generation in zinc oxide subjected to intense mid-infrared femtosecond laser pulse: Numerical results and discussion

-When the laser field strength is increased, photo-ionization is dominated by intense tunneling transitions, the tunneling time $\tau=\gamma/\omega_L$ being a small fraction of the laser cycle.
-The plasma of electron-hole pairs is generated in a series of tunneling transitions, which occur at each half-cycle, cf. Figs.\ref{fig:fig3}(e,f).
-Non-adiabatic transitions may interfere either constructively or destructively, such that at each half-cycle the probability for creation of an electron-hole pair undergoes a transient step-like increase or decrease, respectively.
-After each transition, a steady-state is reached, the electron-hole pairs evolve adiabatically in their respective bands: a coherent superposition of states exists in the valence and the conduction bands and only the relative phase $S(t)= \int^t dt' \Delta (\ks(t'))$ between the two states changes (here $\Delta(t)=\varepsilon_c(t)-\varepsilon_v(t)$ is the instantaneous bandgap energy).
-During each half-cycle the charged particles are subject to the oscillating laser electric field, change speed and move with their group velocities, cf. Fig. \ref{fig:fig3}(g).
-The dispersion of the group velocity introduces characteristic transient features in the intra-band current: for instance at the times when the band curvature changes sign, electron-hole pairs decelerate and reduce their speeds.
-Thus for strong and low-frequency laser electric fields electrons have enough time to sense the static band structure and perform dynamical Bloch oscillations during each half-cycle of the driving pulse.
-Similarly, during each half-cycle the coherent superposition of states in the valence and the conduction bands creates a rapidly oscillating dipole, whose frequency increases with the increase of the field strength as the kinetic momentum reaches an edge of the Brillouin zone, cf. Fig. \ref{fig:fig3}(h).
-These rare events occur during the half-cycle near the pulse peak, and result in emission of short-wavelength photons with energies near the cut-off energy.
+During their adiabatic evolution, the charged particles are subject to the oscillating laser electric field, change speed and move with their group velocities, cf. Fig. \ref{fig:fig3}(g).
+The non-linear dispersion of the group velocity introduces characteristic transient features in the intra-band current: for instance at the times when the band curvature changes sign, electron-hole pairs decelerate and reduce their speeds.
+Thus for strong and low-frequency laser electric fields electrons and holes perform dynamical Bloch oscillations during each half-cycle of the driving pulse.
+While moving in their respective bands, the coherent superposition of states in the valence and the conduction band creates a rapidly oscillating dipole, whose frequency increases gradually with the increase of the field strength, cf. Fig.\ref{fig:fig3}(h).
+Near the pulse peak, when the kinetic momentum reaches an edge of the Brillouin zone, the oscillating electric dipole emits short-wavelength photons with energies near the cut-off energy.